kwebio/kweb-core/docs/src/state.md

 state.

-A Kweb app can be viewed as a mapping function between state on the server and the DOM within the end-user```s web browser.
+A Kweb app can be viewed as a mapping function between state on the server and the DOM within the end-user's web browser.
 Once this mapping is defined, simply modify this state and the change will propagate automatically to the browser.